 - Learn to examine and share your story.

 - Begin to see the illusion that is being spun for you to believe.

-- Envision Turtle Island before white people arrived.
+- Envision this land before white people arrived.

 - Learn the story and challenges facing the African diaspora.